-- Mixing ECC and non-ECC will result in non-ECC operation.
-EC/ECC is supported properly in the 440BX, only if all the memory is 72 bits wide.
-A system with a mixture of 64 and 72-bit wide memory will disable the ECC mode. - 2.
-EDO memory and SDRAM cannot be mixed. - 3.
-Registered SDRAM and unbuffered SDRAM cannot be mixed. - 4.
-Mixing PC/100 DIMM and PC/66 DIMM will result in an unexpected memory count or system errors. - 5.
-User should populate the DIMMs starting with the DIMM socket located the furthest from the BX chip. - 6.
-If EDO memory is used, the CPU bus should be set at 66 MHz Bus speed only.
+1. Mixing ECC and non-ECC memory will result in non-ECC operation.

+EC/ECC is supported properly in the 440GX only if all memory is 72 bits wide.
+A system with a mixture of 64- and 72-bit wide memory will disable ECC mode.

+- 2. Registered SDRAM and unbuffered SDRAM cannot be mixed. - 3.
+Mixing PC/100 DIMM and PC/66 DIMM will result in an unexpected memory count or system errors. - 4.
+User should populate memory starting with the DIMM socket located furthest from the GX chip (slot J4).